Work-Study Program

 We recommend the Indeed platform, which is widely used by employers, and don't overlook the social network LinkedIn, where you can interact more naturally with professionals.

-Yes, whether it’s through a professional training contract or an apprenticeship contract, it’s entirely possible to do a work-study program at a nonprofit organization.
+Yes, whether it’s through a professional training contract or an apprenticeship contract, it’s entirely possible to complete a work-study program at a nonprofit organization.
 It’s a private employer.

 No, you’re a trainee.

-You must be qualified to fill the position you’re applying for, but even if you don’t meet all the professional requirements, the company’s role is also to train you.
+You must be capable of performing the job you’re applying for, even if you don’t meet all the professional requirements; it’s also the company’s role to train you.

 Attendance is monitored both at work and in training sessions.